 China is the main market for US universities.
 In 2000, 10% of overseas students in the US were Chinese now 3 out of 10 foreign students are Chinese (304,040 Chinese students in the US).
 In 2019, there is a total of 369,548 Chinese students enrolled in the US.
 China has the highest student population in the US.

 In 2005, there was about five times more Chinese graduate than undergraduate Chinese student.
 It has now totally shifted.
 Since 2014, there are now more Chinese students enrolled in Undergraduate programs than Graduate programs.
 The impact in 2018 on the US economy from Chinese student enrollment was $14.9 billion.

 SEO : visibility & optimization on Baidu

-The most important thing for any education organization is to be visible by Chinese parents and students.
-A very powerful tool to search for information is search engines.
+The most important thing for any education organization is to be visible to Chinese parents and students.
+A very powerful tool to search for information in search engines.

 Just like any parent or student would look on Google for information about a university, Chinese just do the same.
 Since Google is forbidden in China, another search engine leads the market: Baidu.

-Baidu is a Chinese search engine which owns more than 70% of the market.
-Needless to say ranking in the first pages of Baidu will help you tremendously to be visible to Chinese students/parents/agencies.
+Baidu is a Chinese search engine that owns more than 70% of the market.
+Needless to say, ranking in the first pages of Baidu will help you tremendously to be visible to Chinese students/parents/agencies.